Federalist No. 16

 Federalist No. 16, titled "The Same Subject Continued: The Insufficiency of the Present Confederation to Preserve the Union", is an essay by Alexander Hamilton.
 It is one of the eighty-five articles collected in the document The Federalist Papers (formerly known as The Federalists).
 The entire collection of papers was written by Alexander Hamilton, James Madison, and John Jay.
-Federalist Paper No. 16 was published on December 4, 1787 under the pseudonym Publius.
+Federalist Paper No. 16 was first published on December 4, 1787 by The New York Packet (a New York newspaper) under the pseudonym Publius.
 According to James Madison, "the immediate object of them was to vindicate and recommend the new Constitution to the State of [New York] whose ratification of the instrument, was doubtful, as well as important".
 In addition, the articles were written and addressed "To the People of New York".

 Purpose

 Supporting the Constitution

 Federalist Paper 16 addresses the failures of the Articles of Confederation in order to adequately govern the United states and argues for a federal government.
 Contrary to the Articles of Confederation, that stated, "each state retains its sovereignty, freedom, and independence, and every power, jurisdiction, and right, which is not by this Confederation expressly delegated to the United States, in Congress assembled," Hamilton believed that there should be one general government that should govern both the states and the people.
-However, people feared a strong national government would gain too much power, and in turn, become a tyrannical power like that of the British Monarchy.
+However, people feared a strong national government would gain too much power, and in turn, become tyrannical like the British Monarchy.
 Hamilton argued that a federal government would be able to do things that the states could not, and that without a national government, the Confederacy would inevitably fall victim to war or a separation in the states.

 By addressing the failures of the Articles of Confederation, Hamilton promoted the ratification of the new Constitution (which later replaced the Articles of Confederation).
 He illustrates that the new constitution will be the most beneficial for the majority of people.
 He does this by explaining that the purpose of the government is to create laws and decisions that protect the safety and tranquility of the people and the Union.
 With the new constitution and a strong federal government, Hamilton states that the confederacy will be able to achieve the best possible outcome.